 Refinancing private student loans won’t be right for every borrower, however.
 If you’ve had a recent financial hardship, such as a drop in income or job loss, that could make it harder to qualify for a new loan.
 You’ll also need good credit or potentially a co-signer to get approved to refinance student loans and be offered favorable rates.
 If you’ve missed payments or had other issues with existing debt, this could hurt your chances of getting a good deal.

 Refinancing your private student loans may be a good idea, but think twice before refinancing federal student loans.
-Refinancing federal student loans during COVID-19 will mean losing important benefits and protections, including coronavirus student loan relief like no payments and no interest through Dec.
-31, 2020.
+Refinancing federal student loans during COVID-19 will mean losing important benefits and protections, including coronavirus student loan relief like no payments and no interest through at least Sept.
+30, 2021.

 - Private student loan assistance is offered at the discretion of the lender, and options for forbearance, deferment, or other relief varies.
 Still, most lenders are extending coronavirus relief for private student loans, so reach out to yours to discuss options.

 - Borrowers can request private student loan forbearance to pause payments.
 Forbearance won’t impact your credit, but interest will still accrue during this period of nonpayment.